September 27, 2022

 As I walked into San Vicente, I located the laundromat and discovered it was just two doors down from a local pizzeria.
 Perfect!
 I could eat a late lunch and do laundry while I was in town!

 Unfortunately, the pizzeria’s food turned out to be truly mediocre.
-But it gave me two things I desperately needed: (1) a bathroom where I could to change out of my hiking clothes and into something clean; and (2) a place to sit and eat lunch while my hiking clothes were washing and drying.
+But it gave me two things I desperately needed: (1) a bathroom where I could change out of my hiking clothes and into something clean; and (2) a place to sit and eat lunch while my hiking clothes were washing and drying.

 ANOTHER CAMINO